Updated 23 August 2022

 Applicants must update their .au registrant eligibility information (Registrant Name, Registrant ID, Eligibility Type, Eligibility Name, and Eligibility ID) for their existing domain name in the .au registry prior to applying for the matching .au direct name.
 If your domain is not compliant with the .au licensing rules, you will not be eligible to apply for Priority Allocation.

 15. If other parties eligible to contest a name through the Priority Application Process decline to apply for the corresponding .au direct name, will the other eligible applicants be notified?

-You will be able to use the Priority Status Tool to check the status of other possible applicants at any time.
+You are able to use the priority status tool to check the status of other possible applicants at any time.
 If other eligible parties decline to apply for the corresponding .au name, and your application is the only eligible application left, the name will be automatically allocated to you.
 Your registrar will advise you if the .au direct name has been allocated to you.

 15. If a domain has been transferred between registrants, will the creation date be the date the domain was originally registered or the date of transfer?